Book an appointment using SetMore

 How late is too late to file an enforcement motion over child support?

-It is a worthwhile question to ask how long after you have been made aware of the nonpayment of child support can you go ahead and file a motion to enforce the prior court order.
+It is worth asking how long after becoming aware of the nonpayment of child support you can proceed to file a motion to enforce the prior court order.
 Acting quickly in most areas of life would seem advantageous, and it is no different when it comes to child support nonpayment.
 The sooner you act, the more likely you are to nip the issue in the Bud and prevent your Co-parent from making it a habit as far as not paying support in the future.

-However, a family court would retain jurisdiction to issue contempt orders for the failure to pay child support as ordered if your motion for enforcement is filed no later than two years after the date your child becomes an adult or the date on which your child support obligation terminates under the prior court order.
-This is a relevant consideration because your Co-parent's obligation to pay child support would either end on your child's 18th birthday or on the date on which they graduate from high school, whichever occurs later.
+However, a family court would retain jurisdiction to issue contempt orders for the failure to pay child support as ordered if you file your motion for enforcement no later than two years after your child becomes an adult or the date on which your child support obligation terminates under the prior court order.
+This is a relevant consideration because your Co-parent’s obligation to pay child support would either end on your child’s 18th birthday or on the date on which they graduate from high school, whichever occurs later.

 What can your Co-parent offer as defenses for the nonpayment of child support?

 Another valid defense to the failure to pay child support is if your Co-parent could not pay in the ordered amount.
 This is a tougher argument to make, given that there are many opportunities to earn income sufficient to pay child support.
-If your co-parent did not have separate property or other assets that could be utilized to obtain cash or alone to pay child support, then that may be an opportunity for them to offer a defense for the failure to pay.
+If your co-parent lacks separate property or other assets to obtain cash or secure a loan for child support payments, they may offer a defense for the failure to pay.

 Do you need an attorney to proceed on an enforcement case?

-In my opinion, you do need an experienced attorney to achieve success in an enforcement lawsuit.
-With so much at stake in this type of case, it is not recommended that you proceed without someone who has been through the process before.
-Arguing and enforcing motions successfully in court and drafting and enforcement motions can be more easily said than done.
+In my opinion, success in an enforcement lawsuit requires an experienced attorney.
+With so much at stake, it is not advisable to proceed without someone who has prior experience with the process.
+Successfully arguing and enforcing motions in court, as well as drafting enforcement motions, can be challenging tasks.
 If you lack the time and ability to do so, it would be wise to seek representation before proceeding to court.

 Many attorneys focus their practice on enforcement cases, and you can seek those lawyers out by interviewing them.
 For example, the attorneys with the Law Office of Bryan Fagan are all experienced in filing and defending clients in enforcement lawsuits.
 The burden is on the filing party to present evidence sufficient to have a motion for enforcement granted.
 For that reason, you absolutely should hire an attorney who has experience presenting information to a judge clearly and concisely.